nichangyuan/ML-DL/Deep Learning/NLP/Job Recommendation/README.md

 ![alterText](https://github.com/nichangyuan/ML-DL/blob/master/Deep%20Learning/NLP/Job%20Recommendation/02%20deployment2GCP/02_flaskapp/static/office.jpg?raw=true)

 This is a model built for people interested in jobs in Data Science field.
 Usually, jobs in this field are in 3 categories: *Data Engineer, Data Analyst, Data Scientist*.
 However, each company can name their jobs very differently, like some people working on data cleaning are also titled Data Scientist.
-Here in this model, ***Data Scientist means those people working on Machine Learning, Deep Learning, AI, and Statistical Modeling***.
+Here in this model, Data Scientist means for those people working on ***Machine Learning, Deep Learning, AI, and Statistical Modeling***.

 ***Here is the url to test the model performance.
 To do that, please contact me to let me turn on the model on Google Cloud Platform:*** http://104.198.56.7:5000/